Hastings Public Records Directory

 Public Records Access

-A comprehensive collection of public records is maintained by the City of Hastings, encompassing birth and death certificates, marriage licenses, and property records.
+A collection of public records is maintained by the City of Hastings, encompassing birth and death certificates, marriage licenses, and property records.
 These documents are accessible through the city's official website or by reaching out to the relevant municipal departments.
-The Hastings City Clerk's Office serves as the primary contact point for obtaining certified copies of vital records.
+The Hastings City Clerk's Office is the primary contact point for obtaining certified copies of vital records.

 Vital Records